 (a) Native woodland (b) Near native woodlands and fragments (c) Non-native woodland.
 1. Ground layer = the lowest layer of plant community, comprising of things like mosses, lichens, leaf litter and fungi.
 2. Woodland types are defined in section 1.4.
-3. None = no data collected.
-4. Refer to the method report for more information
+3. No ground layer = no data collected.
+4. Refer to the method report for more information.